rpeden/prefect-docker-compose/README.md

 If you'd like to use MinIO with Prefect in Docker compose, start them both at once by running:

 ```
-docker compose --profile orion --profile minio up
+docker compose --profile server --profile minio up
 ```

-Although Orion won't need to talk to MinIO, Prefect agents and the Prefect CLI will need to talk to both MinIO _and_ Orion to create and run depoyments, so it's best to start them simultaneously.
+Although Prefect Server won't need to talk to MinIO, Prefect agents and the Prefect CLI will need to talk to both MinIO _and_ Prefect Server to create and run depoyments, so it's best to start them simultaneously.

 After the MinIO container starts, you can load the MinIO UI in your web browser by navigating to `http://localhost:9000`.
 Sign in by entering `minioadmin` as both the username and password.